imran980/human-robot/README.md

 # Human Robot Collaboration Using Natural Language Interface

-Jetbot
 Project Description

-This repository hosts a project that focuses on enabling human-robot collaboration through a natural language interface.
-The core concept is to create a user-friendly interaction between a robot and a human using voice commands and responses.
-The project employs a Jetbot, which has been trained to perform various tasks, including basic movements and object recognition based on color.
-The robot is capable of processing voice commands, understanding them, and responding verbally to carry out the requested actions.
+This project aims to facilitate human-robot collaboration through a natural language interface.
+The fundamental idea is to empower users to guide and instruct the robot in real-time, diverting it from its pre-trained tasks.
+This allows the robot to perform new tasks and respond accurately to specific directions.
+The project utilizes a Jetbot that is trained on certain tasks, including basic movements, object avoidance and color-based object recognition.
+The robot possesses the ability to communicate verbally.

 Features

     Voice Interaction: Users can communicate with the Jetbot using natural language voice commands.